getcarina/getcarina.com/_posts/2016-01-17-deploying-and-building-minecraft-as-a-service.md

 ```

 Their client supports not only the full REST API over http/https, but also UNIX sockets.
 Along with that
-it supports all the aspects of Docker authentication including certificate based authentication -- so their
+it supports all the aspects of Docker authentication including certificate-based authentication -- so their
 Java client works with Carina right out of the box.

-Let's write a little bit of Java code that creates a Minecraft Server on Carina.
+Let's write a little bit of Java code that creates a Minecraft server on Carina.
 Start by downloading the
-access files for your cluster: from the [Carina Web UI](https://app.getcarina.com/):
+access files for your cluster from the [Carina web UI](https://app.getcarina.com/):

 ![Cert download]({% asset_path 2016-01-17-deploying-and-building-minecraft-as-a-service/get-carina-access.png %})

-Assuming you have `source`'ed your unzipped Docker settings, this code will pick up the location from the environment:
+Assuming you have sourced your unzipped Docker settings, this code will pick up the location from the environment:

 ```java
 Optional<DockerCertificates> certs = DockerCertificates.builder()